Low-rank Covariate Balancing Estimators under Interference: Low-rank weighting estimators with the known propensity score

 Similar to Theorem~\ref{thm:subclass2}, we characterize the class of uniformly unbiased weighting estimators across the choice of $\bm h$ since $e$ is known.
-The following theorem formally defines this class. \begin{theorem} Under the setting and assumption of Theorem~\ref{thm:subclass2}, a uniformly (i.e., across all possible $\bm h$ values in Equation~\eqref{eq:unbiased_estimators_R}) unbiased weighting estimator for a given propensity score $e$ is characterized by
+The following theorem now formally defines this class. \begin{theorem} Under the setting and assumption of Theorem~\ref{thm:subclass2}, but for a known, true propensity score $e$, a uniformly (i.e., across all possible $\bm h$ values in Equation~\eqref{eq:appendix_unbiased_estimators_R}) unbiased weighting estimator is characterized by